minhvyha/minhvyha/README.md

 # My Experience

-- At Project Flux, I developed applications and implemented new features that resulted in an increase of 30% completion time and 70% in code quality for the software by leading a team of 20 co-developers.
+- At Greenie Web, I developed applications and implemented new features that resulted in an increase of 30% completion time and 70% in code quality for the software by leading a team of 20 co-developers.

 # My Projects